smiths/AIMSS/StateOfPractice/GitHubMetricsCollector/README.md

 private final static String gitHubToken = "your_GitHub_token";
 ~~~

 Do NOT commit your credentials to this git repo.
-If you accidentally did, just disable this token in your GitHub account settings.
+If you accidentally did, GitHub will automatically revoke the token for you.
+You can also manually revoke any token in your GitHub account settings.

 Tutorials of creating a GitHub token for GraphQL API are at https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql